xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 ```

 !!! important
-    This will affect only modules directly registered in main bundle or guicey bundle.
+    This will affect only modules directly registered in main bundle or guicey bundle
     (modules installed inside guice module are not affected).

 This is mostly useful for tests, but could be used to prevent some additional module